kubeflow/website/content/docs/guides/advanced.md

 +++
-title = "Advanced Customizations" description = "Advanced Customizations for Kubeflow" weight = 10
+title = "Advanced Customizations" description = "Customizing your deployment of Kubeflow" weight = 100
-toc = true
-bref= "This guide has information about advanced customizations for Kubeflow."
-[menu.docs]
-  parent = "guides"
-  weight = 100
 +++

+This guide has information about advanced customizations for Kubeflow.

 ## Persistent Disks